Scholarships for Women

 Mailing the Application

-- When sending in applications and attachments DO NOT OMIT ANYTHING!
-A packet missing any part is the first into the trash – no matter how good it might have been.
-It will not even be looked at – guaranteed.
+- When sending in applications and attachments, DO NOT OMIT ANYTHING!
+No matter how good it might have been, a packet missing any part is the first into the trash.
+It will not even be looked at.

 - Don’t miss the deadline.
 Anything that arrives after the deadline also goes into the trash.

 - Check websites every few weeks for updates or additions.

 - Always look at scholarship and grant tabs on any websites for universities and colleges you are interested in attending.

 - Always look at scholarship tabs on professional websites for professions you might be interested in.

 - Talk to everyone you know.
 One of the best scholarships given every year in my community is from a fast-food restaurant, and we never would have ever heard about it unless told by a friend.

 - Go to the Public Library.
 There are catalogues published every year with scholarships listed for both state and private colleges and universities.